LASIK Eye Surgery

 Fact: LASIK is surgery and should be treated as such.
 With proper care, it is not a dangerous or risky procedure.
 There are risks associated with LASIK, as there are with any procedure.
 However, several clinical studies have identified the chance of serious vision-reducing complications as being extremely low.

 Fiction: Complications and side effects, such as night glare and dry eyes, should be expected after having laser vision correction.

 Fact: As with any other surgery, there are risks associated with laser vision correction.
 Clinical studies of laser vision correction have documented the risk of having a serious vision-reducing complication as being extremely low.
 Many complications can be treated if diagnosed and treated at the early stages.

-Moderate glare and dry eyes are common side effects immediately following the procedure, but typically last just three to six months.
-Proper testing before the procedure can identify patients who are at a high risk for long-term risk for long-term complications.
+Moderate glare and dry eyes are common side effects immediately following the procedure but typically last just three to six months.
+Proper testing before the procedure can identify patients who are at high risk for long-term complications.

 Fiction: Laser vision correction is so new that no one really knows if there are any long-term side effects.